kuzudb/kuzu-docs/blog/2024-01-llms-graphs-part-2/index.md

 This vision is interesting and several prior papers also hint at similar related use of KGs in Q&A applications.
 The most interesting paper I read that's related to this approach was this [ACL 2019 paper](https://aclanthology.org/P19-1598.pdf).
 This paper pre-dates the current LLMs and is not about RAG.
 Instead, it maps the entities mentioned in a question to entitites in a KG, and then extracts the subgraph of relations between these entities from the KG.
-Then, the rest of the relations and entities that are extracted in the KG are used as possible answers to the question (specifially to change the probabilities of the LLM to produce output text).
-It's close to what we would call RAG.
-It does not connect the chunks but connects the entities in the question.
-The envisioned use of KG I'm covering here is similar to this, except the KG is now used to connect the chunks through the entitites that they mention.
-Overall, I think the idea of linking chunks through the entities that they mention is promising and I want to identify three important future work here to push this idea to its limits.
+Then, the relations and entities in this subgraph are used as possible answers to the question (in some sense, this is also a form of RAG).
+The paper's approach does not connect the chunks but connects the entities in the question using a KG.
+Overall, I think the idea of linking chunks through the entities that they mention is promising and I want to identify three important future work here that can push this approach forward.

 **Important Future Work 2:* The biggest question here is that this approach assumes that the enterprise already has a knowledge graph.
 Although I am strong believer that enterprises